The New Go-To Visa After the Golden Visa Ended

 Beyond the visa itself, Spain’s Startup Law provides additional advantages for qualifying businesses:

-• Simplified incorporation — a certified startup (empresa emergente) can be incorporated online within days, with reduced notary and registry fees
+- Simplified incorporation — online incorporation within days with reduced notary and registry fees

-• Reduced corporate tax rate — 15% for the first four years (compared to the standard 25%)
+- Reduced corporate tax rate — 15% for the first four years (vs. standard 25%)

-• Access to ENISA funding — once established, your company may qualify for participative loans and other ENISA financing instruments
+- Access to ENISA funding — participative loans and other ENISA financing instruments

 To access these benefits, your company must be certified as an empresa emergente by ENISA, which requires that the company be less than five years old (seven for biotech companies), not have distributed dividends, and meet the innovation criteria.